Homeowners'- Elderly / Disabled (Circuit Breaker) Tax Relief Program

 Income Limit for Local Program: is $43,000 for single, $51,100 if married.

 Homeowner's Freeze Program

-The Town also offers a “Freeze” program to the elderly/disabled.
-In order to be eligible for the program, the applicant must: (1) be at least 80 years of age by December 31st, prior to filing an application, and, (2) own the property for at least three years prior to filing.
+The Town offers a “Freeze” program to the elderly/disabled.
+In order to be eligible for the program, the applicant must: be at least 80 years of age by December 31, prior to filing an application, must meet State Circuit Program income requirements, and must have owned the property for at least three years prior to filing.
 The first year of application freezes the existing taxes, and every year after, the amount remains the same as the year of application, not to exceed the maximum benefit allowed on the Homeowner Credit Program.

 A $3,000 exemption is available for the legally blind, provided a “Certification of Legal Blindness” document is provided to the Assessor’s Office.

-An exemption of $1,000 is available for the totally disabled, with no income requirement, provided a Notice of Award for a 100% disability rating from the Social Security Administration is submitted.
+A $1,000 exemption is available for the totally disabled, with no income requirement, provided an application and Notice of Award for a 100% disability rating from the Social Security Administration is submitted.
 There is no age requirement for this exemption.